 In August 2019, the Children's Creativity Museum opened the Making Music Studio, one of our largest exhibit renovations in recent years.
 Supported by a grant from the Institute of Museum and Library Services, the new Music Studio is an effort that was years in the making.
 Early engagements in the exhibit (which launched in FY20) serve as proof positive that our new Making Music Studio serves diverse, multigenerational families who enjoy making music together.
-Best of all, it embodies everything our organization stands for: collaborative play using hands-on and digital tools to foster children's inherent creativity.
+Best of all, it embodies everything our where organization stands for: collaborative play using hands-on and digital tools to foster children's inherent creativity. science work handto create.
+A place where art and science work hand-in-hand to instill in our children a sense of freedom - to be, to make, to invent whatever comes to mind.
+If you stop and think about it, it's the same mindset that fuels the ingenuity for which San Francisco is known.
+We're proud to be the spark that ignites that flame for the next generation.

 After more than 20 years of serving San Francisco and the Greater Bay Area, the Children's Creativity Museum remains a jewel of a find: a place where the hustle and bustle of time momentarily stands still as parents, grandparents, and caregivers literally march to the beat of their children's drums.
+A place where the whole brain engages to express, to innovate,